 Your family dentist will monitor the development of your child’s teeth and can detect if there is a deviation from the normal sequence of tooth eruption.

-You might also enjoy reading 5 Top Tips For Losing Baby Teeth
+You May Also Enjoy 5 Top Tips For Losing Baby Teeth

 #3.
 Prominent Upper Teeth